 Changing any of the key entries listed on Form 1099-R may affect the outcome of the tax return.
 These key entries include Boxes 1, 2a, 2b, 7 (both the numeric and alpha codes) and the IRA/SEP/SIMPLE checkbox.

-For example, if the taxable portion of the distribution is not appearing on Lines 15b or 16b, this may be because Boxes 2a and/or 2b are not properly filled out.
-Another example would be if you notice an IRA distribution amount appearing on Line 16 instead of Line 15.
-You would then want to ensure the IRA/SEP/SIMPLE box is checked.
+For example, if the taxable portion of the distribution is not appearing on Line 4a, this may be because Boxes 2a and/or 2b are not properly filled out.
+You may also need to ensure the IRA/SEP/SIMPLE box is checked.

 Also, be sure to watch for additional questions relating to the following items, if applicable in your situation: